Carolyn E. (Bezy) Montondo

 Carolyn was born August 8, 1941, the daughter to the late Clement and Caroline Ball Bezy.

 She is survived by her husband, Arthur Montondo; her children, Philip Eggleston, Ellen (Eggleston) Majka; John Montondo, Catherine (Eggleston) Jock, Michael Eggleston; Henry Montondo and Catherine Roberts.
-Also surviving are her 2 brothers, David, and Bob Bezy, 10 grandchildren and several great-grandchildren.
+Also surviving are her 2 brothers, David, and Bob Bezy, 10 grandchildren, several great-grandchildren and nieces and nephews.

 In lieu of flowers donations may be made to Masses at All Saints Church, PO Box 288, 139 N. Kanady St., Cape Vincent, NY 13618, Hospice of Jefferson County, 1398 Gotham St., Watertown, NY 13601, or a charity of one’s choice.